Adaptive Coded Caching for Fair Delivery over Fading Channels: The Fair File Delivery Problem

 Now we are ready to define the feasible rate region as the set of the average number of successfully delivered files for $K$ users.
-We let $\overline{r}_k$ denote \emph{time average delivery rate} of user $k$, measured in files par slot.
+We let $\overline{r}_k$ denote \emph{time average delivery rate} of user $k$, measured in files per slot.
 We let $\Lambda$ denote the set of all feasible delivery rate vectors. \begin{definition}[Feasible rate] A rate vector $\overline{\rv}=(\overline{r}_1,\dots, \overline{r}_K)$, measured in file/slot, is said to be {\it feasible} $\overline{\rv}\in\Lambda$ if there exist a file combining and transmission scheme such that where $\overline{D}_k(t)$ denotes the number of successfully delivered files to user $k$ up to $t$. \end{definition} It is worth noticing that as $t\rightarrow \infty$ the number of decoded files $\hat{D}_k(t)$ shall coincide with the number of successfully delivered files $\overline{D}_k(t)$ under the assumptions discussed previously.
-In contrast to the original framework \cite{maddah2013fundamental,maddah2013decentralized}, our rate metric measures the ability of the system to continuously and reliably deliver requested files to the users.
+In contrast to the original framework \cite{maddah2013fundamental,maddah2013decentralized}, which focused on worst-case demands, our rate metric measures the ability of the system to continuously and reliably deliver requested files to the users.
 Since finding the optimal policy is very complex in general, we restrict our study to a specific class of policies given by the following mild assumptions: \begin{definition}[Admissible class policies $\Pi^{CC}$] The admissible policies have the following characteristics: \begin{enumerate} \item The caching placement and delivery follow the decentralized scheme \cite{maddah2013decentralized}. \item The users request distinct files, i.e. the IDs of the requested files of any two users are different. \end{enumerate} \end{definition} Since we restrict our action space, the feasibility rate region, denoted by $\Lambda^{CC}$, under the class of policies $\Pi^{CC}$ is smaller than the one for the original problem $\Lambda$.
-However, the joint design of caching and online delivery appears to be a very hard problem; note that the design of an optimal code for coded caching alone is an open problem and the proposed solutions are constant factor approximations.
+However, the joint design of caching and online delivery appears to be a very hard problem; note that the design of an optimal code for coded caching alone (i.e. without considerations of scheduling, fading channels, and fairness) is an open problem and the proposed solutions are constant factor approximations.
 Restricting the caching strategy to the decentralized scheme proposed in \cite{maddah2013decentralized} makes the problem amenable to analysis and extraction of conclusions for general cases such as the general setup where users may not have the symmetrical rates.
-Additionally, if two users request the same file simultaneously, it is efficient to handle exceptionally the transmissions as naive broadcasting instead of using the decentralized coded caching scheme, yielding a small efficiency benefit but complicating further the problem.
-Note, however, the probability that two users simultaneously request the same parts of video is very low in practice, hence to simplify our model we exclude this consideration altogether.
+For the assumption of two users requesting the same file simultaneously, it would have been more efficient to handle exceptionally the transmissions as naive broadcasting instead of using the decentralized coded caching scheme, yielding a small efficiency benefit but compounding further the problem.
+Note, however, the probability that two users simultaneously request the same parts of video is very low in practice, hence to simplify our model we exclude this consideration altogether. {We also point out here the work in \cite{Yu2018_exactTradeoff}, where the authors proposed a simple scheme to deal with the case where multiple users request the same file.
+This scheme improves has been considered also for the Gaussian Broadcast Channel in \cite{Amiri2017}.
+Although it is therefore possible to relax Assumption 2 using the delivery scheme of \cite{Yu2018_exactTradeoff, Amiri2017}, this is out of the scope of our paper.}

 Our objective is to solve the \emph{fair file delivery} problem: